ResCompLeedsCon/conference2022/cod.md

 We want all attendees to have an enjoyable experience at ResCompLeedsCon.
 All attendees - delegates, speakers, volunteers, organisers - are expected to abide by this Code of Conduct.
 If necessary organisers will act to enforce it.

 ##### The short version

-If you have a question about the code of conduct or wish to report misconduct, please email [rescompleedscon@gmail.com](rescompleedscon@gmail.com).
+If you have a question about the code of conduct or wish to report misconduct, please email [rescomp@leeds.ac.uk​](rescomp@leeds.ac.uk​).

 Be kind to others.
 Do not insult or put down others.
 Behave professionally.
 Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate.